-The keypad sounder is turned off with the silence all Keypad sounds except keypad sounder on alarm.
+The keypad sounder is turned off with the sounder.
+This command will silence all Keypad sounds except keypad sounder on alarm.
 Enter so to turn keypad sounds back on.

 12. No Keypad Chime?

 The keypad sounder is turned off with the silence all Keypad sounds except keypad sounder on alarm.
 Enter so to turn keypad sounds back on.